sorz/espairsensor/README.md

 ### Metrics

-The default exporter is on `/metrics`.
+The exporter is on `/metrics` by default.

 ```
 $ curl http://<espair-hostname>/metrics